What is in this leaflet

 After using Voltaren Ophtha

-- Discard remaining contents four weeks after opening.
+Discard any remaining contents four weeks after opening.

 Do not store Voltaren Ophtha or any other medicine in the bathroom or near a sink.
 Do not leave it on a window sill or in the car.
 Heat and dampness can destroy some medicines.